ProjectLibertyLabs/siwf/docs/src/Actions/Response.md

 The `addProvider` *must* always be *first* in the batch to ensure the correct permissions and delegations are in place for subsequent actions in the batch.

 Signatures to Frequency have an expiration set to a future Frequency block number.
-If the actions are not submitted before expriation, Frequency will reject the transactions and your application will need to request new signatures.
+If the actions are not submitted before expiration, Frequency will reject the transactions and your application will need to request new signatures.

 [Payload Examples and Signature Details](../Payloads.md)